-- Manipulating epigenetic mechanisms in neurologic genetic diseases
+- Molecular therapy for neurologic genetic diseases

 O'Geen H, Ren C, Nicolet CM, Perez AA, Halmai J, Le VM, Mackay JP, Farnham PJ, and Segal DJ.
 (2017) dCas9-based epigenome editing suggests acquisition of histone methylation is not sufficient for target gene repression.
 Nucleic Acids Res, in press.
 DOI: 10.1093/nar/gkx578.